 Kate Garraway thanks supporters as she deals with ‘pain’ of Derek Draper’s death

+Kate Garraway thanks supporters as she deals with ‘raw pain’ of husband Derek Draper’s death

-“And that is the wonderful thing, isn’t it, about our Good Morning Britain family?
+Garraway continued: “And that is the wonderful thing, isn’t it, about our Good Morning Britain family.
 That all of us on the team and all of you watching from home are connected, supporting each other through the challenges of life, knowing that we can also laugh at the fun and joys together that we share too.

 Tributes to Draper and support for Garraway had been paid by her fellow GMB stars Susanna Reid, Ben Shephard and Charlotte Hawkins, former prime minister Sir Tony Blair and musician Sir Elton John.